-While some complain about their 1.0 stroller in Japan, there are the popular and economical cars with only 0.6 engine known as keijidōsha (軽自動車 light motor vehicle) or Kei Car.
-The main manufacturers of keijidōsha they are: Daihatsu, Honda, Mazda, Mitsubishi, Nissan, Subaru and Suzuki.
+While some complain about its 1.0-liter car in Japan, there are the popular and economical cars with a 0.6-liter engine known as keijidosha (軽自動車 light engine vehicle) or Kei Car.
+The main manufacturers of keijidosha are: Daihatsu, Honda, Mazda, Mitsubishi, Nissan, Subaru and Suzuki.

-Primarily because these cars have very few taxes, tax and insurance charges.
-Besides being super economical, getting to do 30km per liter easily.
-Another advantage is that they are small, facilitating parking, having exclusive zones and parking and avoiding traffic congestion.
+First, because these cars have very few taxes, tax and insurance charges.
+In addition to being super economical, reaching easily 30 km per liter.
+Another advantage is that they are small, making parking easier, having exclusive areas and parking lots and avoiding traffic congestion.

-Don't think that these kei cars are just small 2-seater cars.
+Don't think these kei cars are just small 2 seater cars.
 The kei category covers 4-passenger cars, micro vans and pickup trucks.
 For a car to be considered a Kei Jidousha it must have at most:

 - 1.48 m wide;